Derrick-Akomeah/Pizza-site/README.md

 # Pizza-site
-A simple pizza website with php
+A simple pizza website with php that displays pizza and it's ingredients.
+An add and delete capabiliteies.